-Going forward the Executive Team are working on a digital risk record where all risks will be captured, reported and reviewed through our Datix system.
+The Executive Team now have a digital risk record where all risks will be captured, reported and reviewed through our Datix system.
 This provides greater scope for individuals to record risks which will then formulate into department, directorate and organisation risks.
 Organisation risks will continue to be reviewed and scrutinised at the Clinical Quality Assurance Committee and the Finance Audit and Risk committee.